 These charges are not traffic tickets – they are criminal allegations.
 If you are convicted, you can face serious consequences.

 The potential penalties for a conviction of driving with a suspended license might include:

 As if costly fines and possible jail time or probation are not serious enough, your license can also be suspended for a longer period of time, prolonging the challenges you faced that caused you to drive without a license in the first place.
 In addition, a conviction will go on your permanent criminal record, which will show up in background checks and can impact your employment, housing, and more.

 Consult with a Fargo Criminal Defense Lawyer as Soon as Possible

 Many people believe that misdemeanor charges are not serious, though these convictions can have lasting effects.
 You want to have the right defense representation to prevent a conviction whenever possible and limit your consequences.
-Contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002, so we can evaluate your situation today.
+Contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002, so we can evaluate your situation today.